sebousan/miriamlasserre/content/services/colorimetrie-online.en.md

 date: 2025-02-11T20:27:00.000Z
 weight: 20
 title: Online Colorimetry
+description: The Colorimetry test can also be done at distance with a precise method based on the analysis of photos of your face and your iris in determined conditions.
 image:
   src: /images/uploads/img_8902.jpg
   credit: Colorimetrie online
 offer: 190 eur
 ---
-*«The most beautiful color in the world is the one that makes you feel well» Coco Chanel*
+* *«The most beautiful color in the world is the one that makes you feel well» Coco Chanel*

 The Colorimetry test can also be done at distance with a precise method based on the analysis of photos of your face and your iris in determined conditions: